I Tried A Full Face Of Jones Road Beauty — & These Are My Favorites

 Final Thoughts

 After doing a full look using only Jones Road products, I'm overall impressed with the effortless, simple look I was able to achieve.
 My skin is gleamin' and my eyes are subtly defined — and the entire thing took me less than ten minutes.
 While there truly isn't a bad product in the bunch, I will say that the products are on the pricey end of things — as clean products, unfortunately, tend to be.
-If you're truly passionate about supporting brands that are holding the industry to a higher standard, then you have probably already allocated your beauty budget accordingly.
+But if you're truly passionate about supporting brands that are holding the industry to a higher standard, then this won't shock you.
 While the brand kindly provided me with gratis products to review, I can say with confidence are solidly some gems that I'd gladly spend my own money on (i.e. Miracle Balm).
 I may have missed out on Bobbi Brown the first time around, but I'm definitely a Jones Road girl through and through.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.